divya-akula/divyaakula/_posts/2024/2024-08-08-creating-gpt-powered-autofill-columns.md

 ## Transforming Document Management with GPT-Powered Autofill Columns in SharePoint

 SharePoint Premium comes with a lot of features, and one of the standout additions is the Autofill columns powered by GPT.
-This  feature uses the power of generative AI to classify , extract or
+This  feature uses the power of generative AI to classify , extract or summarize.

 ### What Are GPT-Powered Autofill Columns?